-Eventually, the main peaks of intensity are not significantly different among the English, Spanish and French newspapers.
-Only small differences are observed, essentially on the extent of the main peaks or on the secondary peaks.
+Generally, the main peaks of intensity are not significantly different among the English, Spanish and French newspapers.
+Only small differences are observed, essentially in the extent of the main peaks or in the secondary peaks.
 The similarity of the results obtained in the three different languages confirms the robustness of our methodology.
-It also suggests the existence of a typical and global framing of the 'earthquake news', inviting us to dive deeper into the analysis of content.
+It also suggests the existence of a typical - and global - framing of the "earthquake news", inviting us to dive deeper into the analysis of content.

-3.2.
-'Earthquake news' analysis of content
+3.2 "Earthquake news" analysis of content

-3.2.1 News reproduces the categories of content expected from Disaster Risk Management (DRM) models
+3.2.1 News reproduces the categories of content expected from disaster risk management (DRM) models

-The 'earthquake news' content broadly reproduces the sequence expected from DRM models but with an important bias: the duration of coverage is too short (hours to days) for midto long-term issues (weeks to months or years) to be well-covered (Figure 4).
-The themes of Hazards, Impacts and Emergency Response are overrepresented compared with those of Recovery, Restoration, Reconstruction and Preparedness (Figure 5).
+The "earthquake news" content broadly reproduces the sequence expected from DRM models but with an important bias: the duration of coverage is too short (hours to days) for mid- to long-term issues (weeks to months or years) to be well covered (Fig. 4).
+The themes of hazards, impacts and emergency response are overrepresented compared with those of recovery, restoration, reconstruction and preparedness:

-- 77% of the news items contain a general description of the Impacts of the event, either simply to outline its level of destructivity or to count fatalities. - 46% of the news items refer to the Hazards, often to communicate the magnitude of the earthquake but sometimes to inform about secondary hazards such as tsunamis, aftershocks and, more rarely, avalanches, mud slides or floods. - 45% of the news items refer to Emergency response describing either aid, search and rescue operations (in the case of the Nepal and Hindu Kush earthquakes) or the release and lifting of tsunami warnings (in the case of the Ilapel earthquake). - Only 5.6% of the news items refer unambiguously to Recovery, Restoration and Reconstruction, and none refer directly to issues of Preparedness.
+- 77 % of the news items contain a general description of the impacts of the event, either simply to outline its level of destructivity or to count fatalities; - 46% of the news items refer to the hazards, often to communicate the magnitude of the earthquake but sometimes to inform about secondary hazards such as tsunamis, aftershocks and, more rarely, avalanches, mud slides or floods; - 45 % of the news items refer to emergency response describing either aid or search and rescue operations (in the case of the Nepal and Hindu Kush earthquakes) or the release and lifting of tsunami warnings (in the case of the Ilapel earthquake); - and only 5.6% of the news items refer unambiguously to recovery, restoration and reconstruction, while none refer directly to issues of preparedness.
 These low percentages are partially due to the small numbers of keywords identified for each of these themes, but it is the low frequency of these themes in the database that prevented us from identifying more keywords.

-It is interesting to note that the big aftershock of May 12th in Nepal triggered a new cycle of information.
-Although characterized by a peak of smaller intensity, the news content followed a similar sequence to the one triggered by the main shock.
+It is interesting to note that the big aftershock on 12 May in Nepal triggered a new cycle of information.
+Although characterized by a peak of smaller intensity, the news content followed a similar sequence to that triggered by the main shock.

-Figure 6 shows the temporal distributions of these themes.
-The Nepali and the Afghani earthquakes have similar signatures: content on hazards comes first, very soon followed by content on impacts; content on response comes next, and content on recovery, rehabilitation and reconstruction comes later on - when it comes.
+Figure 5 shows the temporal distributions of these themes.
+The Nepali and the Afghan earthquakes have similar signatures: content on hazards comes first, followed soon after by content on impacts; content on response comes next; and content on recovery, rehabilitation and reconstruction comes later - when it comes at all.
 The Chilean earthquake has a significantly different signature, which is due to its tsunamigenic character.
-The news focuses first on the hazards including tsunamis, which makes the content on the response (tsunami warnings) appear much earlier.
+The news focuses first on the hazards including tsunamis, which means that the content on the response (tsunami warnings) appear much earlier.